cirauqui21/CameraCalibration_OpenCV/README.md

     .calibration

-   Follow the instructions in the console.
+   Follow the instructions in the terminal.